binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/blast/README.md

 I revamped the `blast.Rmd`.
 In the process of filtering and integrating the new hits, I found that I didn't properly filter the refseq_protein hits with the same length threshold I applied to the fungidb hits.
 So now I made the analysis consistent with respect to the selection criteria, and removed the _D. rugosa_ sequences (the reason is documented in the `README` files in the `output/gene-tree` folder or subfolders therein).
 In the end we get 100 sequences in total.
 ## 2020-08-06 [HB] HMMER and BLAST search for homologs of the N-terminal domain (350 a.a.) of XP_028889033 in viruses and bacteria
+I did a HMMER search with the first 350 amino acid

+    MAFNFVRGWLLLAFYLSATWALTITENTVNVGALNIKIGSLTINPGVYYSIVNNALTTLGGSLDNQGEFYVTSANGLAASVSIVSGTIKNSGDLAFNSLRASVISNYNLNSIGGFTNTGNMWLGISGYSLVPPIILGSATNWDNSGRIYLSQNSGSASTITISQTLGSITNDGSMCIERLSWLQTTSIKGAGCINLMDDAHLQLQISPWSVSNDQTIYLSSSSSMLSVLGLSQSITGTKTYNVVGFGDGNSIRVNTGFSGYSYEGDTLTLSFFLGLFKIAFKIGTGYSKSGFSTNGLFGAGTRISYSGAYPGTVPDVCKCFDFPEPTTTPLPSSTSQSSKPSSSSSVIT

-I did a HMMER search with the first 350 amino acid ("MAFNFVRGWLLLAFYLSATWALTITENTVNVGALNIKIGSLTINPGVYYSIVNNALTTLGGSLDNQGEFYVTSANGLAASVSIVSGTIKNSGDLAFNSLRASVISNYNLNSIGGFTNTGNMWLGISGYSLVPPIILGSATNWDNSGRIYLSQNSGSASTITISQTLGSITNDGSMCIERLSWLQTTSIKGAGCINLMDDAHLQLQISPWSVSNDQTIYLSSSSSMLSVLGLSQSITGTKTYNVVGFGDGNSIRVNTGFSGYSYEGDTLTLSFFLGLFKIAFKIGTGYSKSGFSTNGLFGAGTRISYSGAYPGTVPDVCKCFDFPEPTTTPLPSSTSQSSKPSSSSSVIT"), restricting the taxonomy to viruses, archaea and eubacteria, and e-value cutoff 0.01  No hits were found using either the PHMMER or JACKHMMER algorithm.
+restricting the taxonomy to viruses, archaea and eubacteria, and e-value cutoff 0.01  No hits were found using either the PHMMER or JACKHMMER algorithm.

 I repeated the search using blastp with e-value cutoff of 10, and taxonomy restricted to the same groups as above.
 The database in this case is the non-redundant proteins.
 This time I did get 3 significant hits!